-Searching for a karate coach or karate instructional classes in Havering-atte-Bower ?
+Wanting a karate teacher or karate instructional classes in Havering-atte-Bower ?

-Beneficial for self defence, conditioning, and self-discipline, it’s a highly popular and efficient martial arts program dating back feudal Japanese martial tradition.
-It is simple to learn about and safe.
-It has a fantastic historical background and is a really satisfying pursuit.
+Beneficial for self defence, exercise, and self-discipline, it’s actually a very popular and effective forms of martial arts system dating back feudal Japanese martial tradition.
+It is easy to learn and safe.
+It has a great historical background and is a very worthwhile activity.